Used SUVs for sale at Jay Malone CDJR in Hutchinson, MN

 Standard 3-row.
 If you need 3-row 100% of the time, the Explorer commits to that platform fully.
 Every Explorer is a 3-row SUV.
 With the Grand Cherokee, the Grand Cherokee L is the 3-row option but the regular Grand Cherokee is 2-row only — some buyers find the model lineup confusing.

-Where the Chevy Tahoe Wins
+Trade-Offs to Understand on the Chevy Tahoe

 The Categories That Actually Matter for Central MN Buyers